-The College submitted a balanced budget to the Council on Postsecondary Education for fiscal year 2021.
-The 2021 budget includes State general revenue appropriation of \$56.8 million (excluding the general obligation debt service appropriation of \$6.2 million), which represents an increase of approximately \$5.0 million over fiscal year 2020.
+The College submitted a balanced budget to the Council on Postsecondary Education for fiscal year 2022.
+The 2022 budget includes State general revenue appropriation of \$58.1 million (excluding the general obligation debt service appropriation of \$6.3 million), which represents an increase of approximately \$5.9 million over fiscal year 2021.

-For fiscal year 2020, the College and the Board of Education increased tuition and mandatory fees by 7.3% for in-state students.
-For fiscal year 2021, due to the current the State not having an enacted budget for fiscal year 2021, the College has not yet set its tuition rates for fiscal year 2022.
+For fiscal year 2021, the College and the Board of Education increased tuition and mandatory fees by 5.5% for in-state students.
+Some mandatory fees were reduced or eliminated as a result of the remote instruction environment for students.
+For fiscal year 2022, the College and the Board of Education increased tuition and mandatory fees by 5.9% for in-state students.

 In large part due to an increase in state funding, the College's current financial and capital plans indicate that the infusion of additional financial resources from the foregoing BOE and management actions will enable it to maintain its present level of services.
 The College has also attempted to maintain affordability by limiting the size of tuition and fee increases.
-The College continues to rank well below other New England Comprehensive Public Institutions for tuition and fees for the 2020-2021 school year.
+The College continues to rank below other New England Comprehensive Public Institutions for tuition and fees for the 2021-2022 school year.

-Institution Name 2020-21 In-State Tuition and Fees
+Institution Name 2021-22 In-state Tuition & Fees

+Indiana University-Southeast \$7,827

-College of Staten Island CUNY \$7,489
+College of Staten Island, CUNY \$8,003

-Indiana University- Southeast \$7,715

-Buffalo State College \$8,428
+Buffalo State College \$8,486

-Edinboro University of Pennsylvania \$9,673
+Edinboro University of Pennsylvania \$10,543

-University of Southern Maine \$9,900

-Rhode Island College \$10,260

-Fitchburg State University \$10,583

 Worcester State University \$10,586

+University of Southern Maine \$10,600

+Fitchburg State University \$10,655

+Rhode Island College \$10,702

 Bridgewater State University \$10,732

-Framingham State University \$11,380
+Framingham State University \$11,387

 Central Connecticut State University \$11,462

 Salem State University \$11,675

-Western Connecticut State University \$11,781
+Western Connecticut State University \$11,821

-Southern Connecticut State University \$11,822
+Southern Connecticut State University \$11,882

-Eastern Illinois University \$12,063
+Eastern Illinois University \$12,490

-Kean University \$12,445
+Kean University \$12,595

-William Paterson University of New Jersey \$13,638
+William Paterson University of New Jersey \$14,210